KateKatze/KateKatze/README.md

 - 👩‍⚕️ Radiology Doctor in IT
 - ⚡ Fun fact: I actually like dogs a lil more than cats :)

-- All media (pics, videos) used only for private and studying purposes and will be excluded from the projects after request
+- All media (pics, videos) used only for private and studying purposes and will be excluded from the projects by request